Agriculture and Nutrition Development Worker

 Our most competitive candidates will have one or more of the following criteria:

-• Bachelor of Science degree or Associate degree in Agronomy, Horticulture, Animal husbandry or other related fields
+• Bachelor of Science degree or Associate degree in agronomy, horticulture, animal husbandry or other related field

 • At least 3 years full-time farm experience

 Required Language Skills

 As a Volunteer you are expected to live at the same level as your local counterparts.
 Volunteer housing is commonly a mud house with a dirt floor and a corrugated metal roof located on a compound with a landlord.
 A pit latrine is shared with the host family.
 Water will likely come from a well or protected spring that may be a 20-minute-walk away.
 Peace Corps will provide you with money to purchase modest furniture and household items.
 Within the community cell phone service is fairly reliable but electricity and internet are unreliable or non-existent.
 Internet can be found in larger towns generally within a day’s trip.
 PST will help you adapt to this lifestyle through sessions that cover topics from bucket-bathing to storing food without electricity.
 Many Volunteers grow to love this simple lifestyle.

 Your diet will be local foods such as injera, a spongy pancake-like bread eaten with sauces, vegetables and meat.
 Vegetables and fruit are available though there is seasonal and regional variability.
 Vegetarians will find that it is generally easy to maintain their diet.
 The closest shopping town may be 30 miles away though basic foodstuffs will be available in your community.